thephpleague/commonmark/docs/2.0/upgrading.md

 This command was buggy to test and was relatively unpopular, so it has been removed.
 If you need this type of functionality, consider writing your own script with a Converter/Environment configured exactly how you want it.

+## `CommonMarkConverter::VERSION` constant

+This previously-deprecated constant was removed in 2.0 Use `\Composer\InstalledVersions` provided by composer-runtime-api instead.

 ## `ArrayCollection` methods

 Several methods were removed from this class - here are the methods along with possible alternatives you can switch to: